 Beginning July 1, 2020, 2019 House Bill 2248 requires scrap metal dealers doing business in Kansas to register with the attorney general's office, with the following changes.

-- The responsibility to establish and maintain a database collecting information on the sale of regulated scrap metal was transferred to the Kansas Bureau of Investigation and delayed until July 1, 2020.
+- The responsibility to establish and maintain a database collecting information on the sale of regulated scrap metal was transferred to the Kansas Bureau of Investigation.

 - The previous requirement that a person filing a scrap metal dealer registration be subject to a criminal history records check or fingerprinting was repealed.

-The attorney general is authorized to continue enforcing the following provisions of the law, violations of which are subject to a civil penalty of not less than $100 nor more than $5,000, for each failure of a scrap metal dealer, employee, or agent:
+The attorney general is also authorized to enforce violations of the Scrap Metal Theft Reduction Act, which are subject to a civil penalty of not less than $100 nor more than $5,000, for each failure of a scrap metal dealer, employee, or agent:

 - to obtain a copy of an identification card or document containing such identifying number from any person selling regulated scrap metal;

 - to photograph the item or lot of items being sold at the time of purchase or receipt of any item for which such information is required to be presented and to maintain such record;

 - to upload certain information to the Kansas Bureau of Investigation database; and